-Australia is an ideal location in which to expand a business thanks to its mixed market economies and low unemployment rate.
+Australia is an ideal location in which to expand a company, thanks to its mixed market economies and low unemployment rate.
 By opening a subsidiary, you can find cost-competitive spaces, an educated workforce, and a transparent environment that makes it easy for business.

-How to Set up a Subsidiary in Australia
+How to Set Up an Australia Subsidiary

 The Australia subsidiary setup process begins with deciding what structure is best for your company.
 You can operate as a foreign branch or a full Australian subsidiary company.
 A branch may not be taxable, while a subsidiary typically is.
-However, businesses that plan to operate in the country long-term must incorporate with the Australian Securities and Investments Commission (ASIC) and create a subsidiary.
+However, companies that plan to operate in the country long-term must incorporate with the Australian Securities and Investments Commission (ASIC) and create a subsidiary.

 The setup process for an Australian subsidiary is as follows: